 Brushless Power Tools: Are They Worth the Extra Money?

 If you have been in the market for power tools lately, especially cordless tools, you have likely seen many brands marketed as having a brushless motor.
-Many companies offer two versions of the same drill, one with a standard engine and one with a brushless motor.
-Since the only obvious difference between them is often the price tag, it’s natural to have questions about if it’s worth the cost.
+Many companies offer two versions of the same drill: one with a standard engine and one with a brushless motor.
+Since the only noticeable difference between them is often the price tag, it’s natural to question whether it’s worth the cost.

 Brushed motors have four main parts: carbon brushes, magnets, an armature, and a commutator.
 The magnets and brushes remain fixed in place while the armature and commutator rotate with the motor shaft.
-When you apply electricity to the motor, it passes through the brushes into the commutator, which energizes the actuator and causes it to begin rotating.
+Applying electricity to the motor passes through the brushes into the commutator, which energizes the actuator and causes it to rotate.
 The motor will continue to spin as long as you supply power.

 Tools with brushed motors deliver consistent power and last a long time.
 They are time-tested, reliable, and less expensive.
 However, the friction created by the brushes can rob your tool of some of its power, and it will also create heat that will put additional wear on the engine and could cause it to burn out faster.

 - Related Read: Tool Buying Guides For Handymen & DIY Enthusiasts